 - Bad Block Management Menu

 - 1 Manually Replace Bad Block

 - 2 Automatically Replace Bad Blocks

 - 3 Display Replaced Bad Blocks

 - 4 Enter defect map

+- 5 Get defect map from drive

 Option 4 - Display Error

 Selecting this option causes WOMBAT to display a message which explains the most recent controller detected fatal error.
 Refer to Table 4-6.
 The occurence of an error is indicated by the controller hanging with its red LED flashing.
 If no error has occurred this option produces a meaningless error message.